 The next morning, I spoke to the boss with the best of my French linguistic abilities (it’s actually not that bad).
 Once he understood the problem, he said he needs to call the ‘big boss’, nicknamed ‘Le Patron’.
 Someone with the nickname ‘Le Patron’ is not a person you want to mess with.
 I’m really in trouble now.
 I asked if the boss could explain to ‘Le Patron’ the issue but he refused, saying I’ll have to take care of my own mess.
 Le Patron gets on the phone, his name is Prosper and he speaks solid English.
 After starting to explain my situation, I felt the instinct to ask him “Prosper, do you speak Hebrew by any chance?”.

 It turns out Prosper is a Franco-Israeli who’s been living in Tahiti for 20 years.
-Being an Israeli 16,000 km’s away from home, this is huge coincidence.
-But get this, Prosper also just happens to own a very nice hotel in the center of town and after pulling a few strings, transferred me there for the rest of my stay and for the same price.
-The Sarah Nui Hotel was quite an upgrade: fast internet, a fridge and air conditioning – what else do you need?
+Being an Israeli 16,000 km away from home, this is a huge coincidence.
+But get this, Prosper also just happens to own a very nice hotel in the center of town and after pulling a few strings transferred me there for the rest of my stay and for the same price.
+The Sarah Nui Hotel was quite an upgrade: fast internet, a fridge, and air conditioning – what else do you need?
 But that’s not where this miracle ends.

 So do you believe in miracles now?
 How random was this chain of events?